 Health Systems Transformation will provide significant opportunities and challenges for our ADRC to collaborate more closely with Coordinated Care Organizations (CCO) that are being established in the Portland metropolitan area.
-We are seeking funding opportunities to help position ourselves to work more closely with hospital systems to support individuals transitioning across care settings.
-We will also explore opportunities to expand the availability of evidence-based programs in partnership with health systems and ensure that options counseling services are coordinated and aligned with CCO systems.
+ADSD is seeking funding opportunities to help position itself to work more closely with hospital systems to support individuals transitioning across care settings.
+ADSD will also explore opportunities to expand the availability of evidence-based programs in partnership with health systems and ensure that options counseling services are coordinated and aligned with CCO systems.

-Finally, we are actively working with our Center for Independent Living, the VA Medical Center and Multnomah County's Mental Health & Addiction Services and Developmental Disabilities Divisions to coordinate ADRC operations and strengthen partnership/collaboration.
+Finally, ADSD is actively working with the local Center for Independent Living, the VA Medical Center and Multnomah County's Mental Health & Addiction Services and Developmental Disabilities Divisions to coordinate ADRC operations and strengthen partnership/collaboration.